 New technologies come along all the time: genetic testing, gene therapy, stem cells, IVF and manipulation of embryos in a variety of ways, GM crops, and so on.
 We will increasingly need to make decisions about these technologies.
 It’s important that we understand the basics about the science, and also the Biblical arguments for and against using these technologies in different circumstances.

 Do we have to choose between God and science?
-(Creation and Evolutionary Biology)
+(Creation and Evolution)

 What do the Biblical creation narratives say – if anything – about modern science?
 Did humans evolve, and if so who were Adam and Eve?
 Are death and physical suffering a result of the fall?
 In these discussions it’s important to draw on the work of trusted Biblical scholars who can reveal the full richness and depth of the text.
 It’s also good to understand what the science is actually saying, and learn to distinguish it from the ideology that can be attached to scientific theories.
 This can be a controversial topic, but if we focus on the primary messages of the creation texts, we can have a constructive and encouraging conversation that helps our faith to grow.

 Who cares if I have a relationship with my phone?
-(Robotics and Artificial Intelligence)
+(Robots and Artificial Intelligence)